Portland City Hall (Maine)

 Portland City Hall is the center of city government in Portland, Maine.
-It is located at 389 Congress Street, and is set in a prominent rise, anchoring a cluster of civic buildings at the eastern end of Portland's downtown.
-The structure was built in 1909-12 and was listed on the National Register of Historic Places in 1973.
+The fourth city hall built in Portland, it is located at 389 Congress Street, on a prominent rise, anchoring a cluster of civic buildings at the eastern end of Portland's downtown.
+The structure was built between 1909 and 1912 and was listed on the National Register of Historic Places in 1973.

 Architecture

-Portland City Hall occupies much of an entire city block, bounded by Congress, Myrtle, and Chestnut Streets, and Cumberland Avenue.
+Portland City Hall occupies much of the city block bounded by Congress Street, Myrtle Street, Chestnut Street, and Cumberland Avenue, and stands at the head of Exchange Street.
 Its original main portion is a U-shaped granite structure, the U open to Congress Street.
 A modern ell extends along Myrtle Street, behind the right leg of the U. The central portion is three stories in height, with roof dormers fronted by a low balustrade.
-A tower, 200 ft in height rises from the center of this section.
+A tower, 200 ft in height, rises from the center of this section.
 Ground floor windows are set in rounded openings, a feature continued around the wings.
 There are three entrances, accessed via a broad set of stairs; the central one is topped by the city seal.
 The wings are two stories in height, with projecting colonnades of Tuscan columns facing the inside of the U. The wings are covered by hip roofs, with a bracketed cornice extending around.

 The interior of the building houses the city's offices.
-The addition on Myrtle Street also includes Merrill Auditorium, a 1,908 seat performance venue.
-The organ it houses, the Kotzschmar Memorial Organ, was the second largest in the world at the time of its construction in 1912.
+The addition on Myrtle Street also includes Merrill Auditorium, a 1,908-seat performance venue.
+The organ it houses, the Kotzschmar Memorial Organ, was the second-largest in the world at the time of its construction in 1912.

-The first city hall was first built on this site in 1862 to replace the 1825 city hall in Market Square.
-It was destroyed in the city's Great Fire of 1866.
-Rebuilt to a design by Francis H. Fassett, its replacement burned in 1908.
-This city hall was designed by New York City firm Carrere & Hastings, with local assistance provided by John Calvin Stevens and John Howard Stevens.
-It was inspired by New York City Hall, and was considered by John M. Carrere to be one of his finest works.
+Portland City Hall is the third city hall building in its Congress Street location.
+It was designed by New York City firm Carrère & Hastings, with local assistance provided by John Calvin Stevens and John Howard Stevens.
+Inspired by New York City Hall, John M. Carrère considered it one of his finest works.
+It was built between 1909 and 1912 to replace the previous city hall, designed by Francis H. Fassett and built in 1867 but which burned in 1908.
+The city hall built in 1867 replaced the previous city hall, built in 1862 (designed by James H. Rand) and burned in the Great Fire of 1866.
+Portland's 1825 Market House, in what was then Market Square, was remodeled in 1833 to serve as Portland's first city hall.
+It was used again between 1866 and 1868, after the fire.
+It was demolished in 1888.

+Brass plaques, mounted on the pillars at the base of the steps to the building, commemorate soldiers who fought in the Spanish-American War through Vietnam.

+Iterations

+There have been four versions of Portland's city hall between 1833 and the present day: